GiuliaMoreni95/Cortical_column_model_oscillations/Cortical column model/README.txt

 These data were obtained by running simulations using the main 3 codes (see below).
 The folder 'scripts_simulations' contain the 3 main codes used to generate all the results of the simulations.

-The folder 'import_files' contains files that the main code needs to perform the simualations.
+The folder 'import_files' contains files that the main code needs to perform the simulations.
 The folder 'general_files' contains files that the main code produces to save some relevant info.

 IMPORTANT: